 Cost-benefit analysis

 Transportation Services did not conduct a cost-benefit analysis and does not typically conduct this type of study for similar projects.
-Rather, Transportation Services has been provided City Council direction to implement new bikeways in order to achieve the goals within the Vision Zero Road Safety Plan – with a goal to eliminate serious injury and death, and TransformTO: Toronto Climate Action Strategy – which target’s 75% of all trips under 5 km to be on foot, bike or transit by 2030.
+Rather, City Council provided direction to implement new bikeways in order to achieve the goals within the Vision Zero Road Safety Plan – with a goal to eliminate serious injury and death, and TransformTO: Toronto Climate Action Strategy – which target’s 75% of all trips under 5 km to be on foot, bike or transit by 2030.

 Project cost

-Toronto City Council approved the Bloor West Complete Street Extension project as part of its June 2023 meeting.
+City Council approved the project as part of its June 2023 meeting.
 The installation of Phase 1 of the Bloor West Complete Street Extension was awarded through the City of Toronto’s Bid Award Panel on July 26, 2023, to the lowest bidder on a Request for Quotation basis.
 The process followed all Council-approved procurement and cost-control bylaws and policies.
-The project is being installed using a Supply, Installation, Maintenance and Warranty contract.
-The total value of the contract is $3,131,905, net of all applicable taxes and charges.
-The total project budget for both phases is estimated at about $4,500,000.

 Routes and the Cycling Network